egenerse/master-thesis/content/proposal/objective.typ

-#import "/utils/todo.typ": TODO

 = Objective

-The objectives of this thesis are to enhance the overall functionality and usability of the Apollon UML Diagram Editor, with a specific focus on broadening its availability and improving user experience across both web and iOS platforms.
-The detailed objectives include:

-- Enhancing UI/UX Consistency and Usability: Develop a uniform and intuitive user interface that provides a seamless experience across web and iOS applications.
-This includes standardizing interactive elements and workflows to ensure consistency and ease of use, regardless of the platform.

-- Fixing Bugs Affecting User Experience: Identify and rectify existing bugs in the software that negatively impact user interactions and performance on both web and iOS versions of the tool.

-- Implementing New Features to Improve Usability: Introduce innovative features that enhance the functionality and usability of the Apollon UML Diagram Editor.
-These features should meet the specific needs of users on both platforms, making diagramming more efficient and enhancing user interactions.

-- Increasing User Adoption Through Usability Testing and Feedback: Conduct comprehensive usability testing across both the web and iOS platforms to gather actionable feedback from users.
-This feedback will inform further refinements and promote wider adoption of the tool among students and educators, enhancing its effectiveness as an educational resource.
+== Enhance UI/UX  <obj-4-1-1>

+=== Rearranging the Application Bar for Web
+To improve the user experience on the web platform, the application bar will be reorganized to enhance usability.
+The layout will be adapted to improve access to core functions and providing a cleaner design.

+=== Refining the UI Design for iOS
+For iOS, the UI will be adjusted to accommodate touch-based interactions, improving the user experience on mobile and tablet devices.
+Elements will be optimized for smaller screens, ensuring seamless interactions.

+== Fix Bugs Impacting User Experience

+===  Identifying and Prioritizing Critical Bugs
+This subsection focuses on the process of bug identification and prioritization.
+Bugs that hinder critical features, such as adding new element, editing, or resizing the canvas, will be identified and fixed to ensure smooth operation.

+=== Monitoring and Addressing Recurring Issues
+To ensure long-term stability, tests will be created to prevent regression after bug fixes.
+This will help maintain a reliable user experience across future updates of both the web and iOS versions of the tool.

+== Introduce New Features for Improved Usability

+=== Advanced Diagram Editing Tools
+New tools will be introduced to make diagram creation more efficient, such as shortcut features and enhanced diagram manipulation capabilities.
+These tools will be designed to meet the needs of both novice and advanced users.

+=== Platform-Specific Enhancements
+Features that cater specifically to the strengths of web and iOS platforms will be developed.
+For example, web-based users may benefit from better keyboard shortcuts, while iOS users may have access to gesture-based interactions.

+== Establish a User Feedback Loop

+===  Gathering Usability Data from Real Users
+Surveys, interviews, and usability tests will be conducted to gather feedback on the current state of the editor.
+The focus will be on both students and educators to ensure the tool meets their needs.

+=== Iterative Improvement Based on Feedback
+The gathered feedback will be analyzed, and further refinements will be made to the UI, functionality, and performance of the tool.
+This iterative process will help improve user adoption and satisfaction across both platforms.